-High costs and lack of proximity to quality childcare inhibit employment options and hours 55 percent of working parents in Shelby County have experienced employment challenges due to inadequate childcare.
-Obstacles accessing costeffective childcare that provides quality early learning limits workforce development and employment opportunities.
+High costs and lack of proximity to quality childcare inhibit employment options and hours 55 percent of working parents in Shelby County have experienced employment disruptions due to inadequate childcare.
+Underserved neighborhoods do not have sufficient cost-effective providers that provide quality early learning.